hpehl/dockerfiles/wildfly/domain/README.md

 ## Domain Controller

-In order to setup a domain, you need to first start the domain controller.
+In order to setup a domain, you need to start the domain controller first.
 The domain controller defines two server groups called `main-server-group` and `other-server-group`, but does not include any servers.

 	docker run --rm -it -p 9990:9990 --name=dc hpehl/wildfly-domain --host-config host-master.xml -b 0.0.0.0 -bmanagement 0.0.0.0